 Once the old royal capital of Montenegro and still the cultural centre of the country, Cetinje lies near the River Crnojevic, an area known for its caves and hemmed in by high peaks.

 The other side of Lovcen National Park, you'll find the mountain village of Njegusi.
 With just a few hundred inhabitants, this small rural community with its rich farming background is definitely off the beaten track - you're unlikely to find many tourists here.

-Where you go in Montenegro will be determined by what you want: if you love the bustle of the lively coastal towns then Budva is the place to be, but for those who prefer somewhere quieter, there are plenty of spots for a more tranquil holiday in Montenegro.
+Where you go in Montenegro will be determined by what you want: if you love the bustle of the lively coastal towns then Budva is the place to be but for those who prefer somewhere quieter, there are plenty of places for a more tranquil holiday in Montenegro.

 Weather in Montengero

 For a small country, the weather in Montenegro can be quite different depending on where you are, be it the mountains in the north or the beaches on the Adriatic.
 Find out more and see when we think is the very best time to go.

 Fancy exploring magical Montenegro's coast?
 Book your great value all inclusive break to Montenegro with First Choice, and you can choose to depart from a number of major and regional airports across the UK.